-The investigation may also include interviewing other individuals.
+The investigation may also include interviewing other individuals such as witnesses.

 Discretion in how information is handled is paramount throughout the process.
 Every reasonable effort will be made to protect the privacy of all parties.
 However, strict confidentiality cannot be guaranteed due to the necessity for investigation and fact-finding.
-Beyond that, any individual who wrongfully discusses or discloses confidential information will be subject to disciplinary action.
+Beyond that, any individual who wrongfully discusses, discloses, or publishes confidential information will be subject to disciplinary action.